lk01sg/phd-portfolio/README.md

 > * Keep raw data **only** in `/data/raw/` and never commit sensitive/private data to the repository.
 > * Use `/data/processed/` for cleaned or transformed datasets used by notebooks and scripts.
 > * `/data/sample/` is optional, but useful for sharing small datasets for documentation or testing.
+> * `/data/external/` can contain links or references to large datasets stored elsewhere.

 ---